glenn20/mpr-thing/README.md

   - `%%`: Enters multiple-magic command mode with configurable colour prompt
     - `%set prompt="{cyan}{platform}@{dev}-{id}-({free}){blue}{pwd}> "`:
       Set the prompt for multi-command mode as you like, eg:
       - `"{cyan}{dev}:{platform}({free}){yellow}{pwd} % "` ->
        `u0:esp32(100880)/lib % `
       - Can select from `{dev}`, `{platform}`, `{unique_id}`, `{id}`, `{nodename}`, `{free}`, `{free_pc}` (mem_free in %), `{release}`,
         `{version}`, ...
+    - `%set promptcolour=bold-green`:
+      Change the colour of the prompt for `%magic` commands

 This tool requires that Damien's mpremote tool is installed:
 ```pip install mpremote```